 Thanks to its central location, the Springfield/Franconia area contains more than 22 million square feet of commercial development, one of the largest concentrations in Fairfax County.

-This area is the largest industrial/flex market in the county with more than 10.7 million square feet.
+This area is the largest industrial/flex market in the county with nearly 10.8 million square feet.
 The major industrial parks are Fleet, Ravensworth, Shirley, Shirley-Edsall and Southern.

 With nearly 6.4 million square feet of retail space, including the soon-to-be-renovated Springfield Mall, this is the largest retail submarket in Fairfax County.
 Additionally, the submarket boasts 11 hotels with almost 1,900 rooms.

 Fort Belvoir, North Area (formerly the Engineer Proving Ground), just south of Springfield, is the site of the National Geospatial-Intelligence Agency (NGA)'s 2.4 million-square-foot New Campus East complex, which is currently under construction.
 The campus is a consolidation of existing NGA facilities in Fairfax County, Maryland and Washington, D.C., that was mandated by teh federal Base Realignment and Closure Act (BRAC) action in 2005.
-Approximately 8,500 employees will be housed in the state-of-the-art complex by the September 2011 deadline established under BRAC.
-They are part of the 19,000 military and civilian workers expected to relocate at Fort Belvoir's main post on Richmond Highway and to Springfield and the City of Alexandria as part of the BRAC provisions.
 Check the Fort Belvoir Web site for information on BRAC.

 Major employers in the Springfield/Franconia area include Boeing, Calibre Systems, Fairfax County Government, Gannett, GSA, McNeil Technologies, Paxton Van Lines, SAIC, The Washington Post, Versar, and Washington Gas.
 It is also home to the Northern Virginia Community College's Medical Education Campus.